 Women Physician Suffragists

-In honor of the 100th anniversary of women’s suffrage, AMWA has launched this on-line exhibition to celebrate the important contributions of women physicians to the suffrage movement.
-Learn about these amazing women, who in addition to being physicians, helped advocate for equal voting rights for women of all professions.
+In honor of the 100th anniversary of the passage of the 19th Amendment,* AMWA has launched this on-line exhibition to celebrate the important contributions of women physicians to the suffrage movement.
+Learn about these women leaders, who in addition to being physicians, helped advocate for equal voting rights for women of all professions.

 Women Physician Suffragists